diginatu/nagome/docs/plugin.md

 Nagome will quit if the connection of main plugin is closed.
 Main plugin executes Nagome process and passes settings via command line options.

+#### Attention when you make a UI plugin

++   Depend on the Domain "nagome_ui" and use all events as you can.
++   Do not use --dbgtostd command line option when you distribute it so users can see the log later.

 ### Normal plugin

 Normal plugins is placed in Plugins directory in Nagome configure directory.